Narayan2416/parkinson_disease_prediction/README.md

 # 🧠 Parkinson's Disease Prediction App

 This repository contains a deep learning-based web application for predicting the likelihood of Parkinson’s Disease symptoms from PCA-reduced biomedical features.
-Built using **Python**, **PyTorch**, and **Streamlit**, the app offers an intuitive interface for real-time health assessments.
+Built using **Python**, **TensorFlow**, and **Streamlit**, the app offers an intuitive interface for real-time health assessments.

 🔗 **Live Demo:** [https://parkinson-disease-prediction-887j.onrender.com](https://parkinson-disease-prediction-887j.onrender.com)